Help with your mortgage and other loan repayments

 - If you’re in a shared ownership property you can apply for a mortgage payment holiday from your lender.
 You should also be covered by the protection from eviction for tenants.

-- If you have a buy-to-let mortgage and your tenants are struggling to pay their rent, you can apply for a three-month payment holiday.
+- If you have a buy-to-let mortgage and your tenants are struggling to pay their rent, you can apply for a payment holiday.

 - If you have a car finance agreement including hire purchase, Personal Contract Purchase (PCP), Personal Contract Hire (PCH), conditional sale agreement or credit agreement to purchase a car, you can get a payment holiday of up to three months.